-- 1) Send Identify command to the IP (UserCmd="000" and UserReq='1'). - 2) The IP asserts UserBusy to '1' after running Identify command. - 3) 4096-byte Identify controller data is returned to user.
+- 1) Set the active SSD (UserDevSel) and send Identify command (UserCmd="000" and UserReq='1'). - 2) The IP asserts UserBusy to '1' after running Identify command. - 3) 4096-byte Identify controller data is returned to user.
 IdenWrAddr is equal to 0-255 with asserting IdenWrEn.
 Also, IdenWrData and IdenWrDWEn are valid at the same clock as IdenWrEn='1'. - 4) 4096-byte Identify namespace data is returned.
 IdenWrAddr is equal to 256-511.
-IdenWrAddr[8] can be applied to check data type which is Identify controller data or Identify namespace data. - 5) UserBusy is de-asserted to '0' after finishing the Identify command. - 6) LBASize and LBAMode of the SSD are simultaneously updated.
+IdenWrAddr[8] can be applied to check data type which is Identify controller data or Identify namespace data. - 5) UserBusy is de-asserted to '0' after finishing the Identify command. - 6) LBASize and LBAMode of the active SSD are simultaneously updated.
+Change UserDevSel and resend Identify command to the new SSD if some SSDs are not identified.